 Employer contributions are recognized by the SCHDTF in the period in which the compensation becomes payable to the member and the District is statutorily committed to pay the contributions to the SCHDTF.
-Employer contributions recognized by the SCHDTF from the District were \$511,744 for the year ended June 30, 2023.
+Employer contributions recognized by the SCHDTF from the District were \$591,054 for the year ended December 31, 2023.

 For purposes of GASB 68 paragraph 15, a circumstance exists in which a nonemployer contributing entity is legally responsible for making contributions to the SCHDTF and is considered to meet the definition of a special funding situation.
-As specified in C.R.S. § 24-51-414, the State is required to contribute a \$225 million (actual dollars) direct distribution each year to PERA starting on July 1, 2018.
+As specified in C.R.S. § 24-51-414, the State is required to contribute a \$225 million direct distribution each year to PERA starting on July 1, 2018.
 A portion of the direct distribution payment is allocated to the SCHDTF based on the proportionate amount of annual payroll of the SCHDTF to the total annual payroll of the SCHDTF, State Division Trust Fund, Judicial Division Trust Fund, and Denver Public Schools Division Trust Fund.
-House Bill (HB) 22-1029, instructed the State treasurer to issue an additional direct distribution to PERA in the amount of \$380 million (actual dollars), upon enactment.
-The July 1, 2023, payment is reduced by \$190 million (actual dollars) to \$35 million (actual dollars).
-The July 1, 2024, payment will not be reduced due to PERA's negative investment return in 2022.
-Senate Bill (SB) 23-056, enacted June 2, 2023, requires an additional direct distribution of approximately \$14.5 million (actual dollars), for a total of approximately \$49.5 million (actual dollars) to be contributed July 1, 2023.
+The direct distribution from the State was suspended in 2020.
+To compensate PERA for the suspension, C.R.S. §§ 24-51-414(6-8) required restorative payment by providing an accelerated payment in 2022.
+In 2022, the State Treasurer issued payment for the direct distribution of \$380 million.
+Due to the advanced payment made in 2022, the State reduced the distribution in 2023 to \$35 million.
+Additionally, the newly added C.R.S. § 24-51-414(9) providing compensatory payment of \$14.561 million for 2023 only.